kenjik9881/section-week-6/README.md

 # Debug this code

 There are 4 bugs related:
-1. syntax / definition
+1. syntax / definition - DONEZO
-1. caching
+1. caching - DONEZO
-1. repeated content
+1. repeated content - DONEZO
-1. undesired content like 'section X - page Y'
+1. undesired content like 'section X - page Y' -

 As you read the code and try to find bugs, add new comments based on what you understand.
 Ask questions to yourself when you don't:
 1. Look at the constants.
 What do you understand from them?